DarrenLee280/Data-Structures-Practice/README.md

 # Data-Structures-Practice
-<p> This repository contains practice for the top 10 topics for interview. </p>
+<p> This repository contains practice for the top 10 topics for interview.
+Language: python and C++</p>

 <ol>
     <li> Graphs </li>